-Participants at all 6 trial sites consent to give 1x 10ml EDTA tube at each of the long trial visits (as detailed in section 6.6) for research purposes.
-These samples are being centrifuged by research teams at sites and labelled/ stored as per the Sample Management Plan prior to be safely transported to research labs at UCL (and others if approved) for exploratory analyses.
-Participants at UCL are offered the opportunity for CSF collection (Appendix 3).
+Participants at all 6 trial sites consent to give 1x 10ml EDTA tube of blood at each of the long trial visits (as detailed in section 6.6) for research purposes.
+These samples are being centrifuged by research teams at sites to separate plasma from whole blood and labelled/ stored as per the Sample Management Plan prior to being safely transported to research labs at UCL (and others if approved) for exploratory analyses.
+Once all participants have completed Visit 10 and there are no more plasma samples to be obtained, the finalised and complete plasma oversight logs will be sent to the Sponsor.
+The plasma samples will be appropriately packed and couriered in an appropriately temperature-controlled environment from individual study sites to The Francis Crick Institute, which is licensed by the Human Tissue Authority (licence number 12650).
+Material Transfer Agreements (MTAs) are in place to cover this activity as all sites have signed a model non-commercial agreement at the start of the trial within which there is a MTA clause.
+In order for samples to be shipped from site to The Francis Institute, Participants at UCL are offered the opportunity for CSF collection (Appendix 3).
+Following completion of the study, CSF samples will be securely transferred to and stored at The Francis Crick Institute (MTA in place).

 The analyses on these samples will include exploring the molecular features in CSF and plasma that reflect the underlying pathophysiology Parkinson's disease with the aim of using these to demonstrate the certainty of the diagnosis in comparison to other atypical parkinsonian conditions, prediction of patient's progression profiles over the course of the trial and exploring markers ability to capture therapeutic effects from exenatide over the 6 month intervals in the trial.
 To explore these different aspects the levels and activity profile of a number of molecules will be studied with a variety of laboratory techniques including serum neuronal exosomal studies, enzyme linked immunoassays, Real-time quaking induced conversion and electron microscopy.
-Potential molecules that will be studied include alpha synuclein and its phosphorylated and oligomeric subtypes, tau and its phosphorylated subtypes, markers of insulin resistance including IRS-1 pSer312, markers of neurodegeneration such as neurofilament light chain and markers of inflammatory response and astrocyte activation including interleukin levels, NDRG2, GFAP, and S100β.
+Potential molecules that will be studied include alpha synuclein and its phosphorylated and oligomeric subtypes, tau and its phosphorylated subtypes, markers of insulin resistance including IRS-1 pSer312, markers of neurodegeneration such as neurofilament light chain and markers of inflammatory response and astrocyte activation including interleukin levels, NDRG2, GFAP, and S100 β .